 About ULI – the Urban Land Institute

-Established in 1936, ULI today has 37,000 members worldwide representing the entire spectrum of land use and development disciplines.
+Established in 1936, ULI today has over 40,000 members worldwide representing the entire spectrum of land use and development disciplines.
 ULI is a 501 (c) (3) nonprofit

 education and research institute supported by its members.
 Our mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.